nicholaswmin/fsm/README.md

 ### Transition hooks

-> called when transition is triggered, *before* the state is changed:
+> called when a transition is triggered, *before* the state is changed:

 ```js
 const turnstile = new FSM({